 by country: Albania, Bulgaria, Greece, Former Yugoslavia (Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro, Serbia) [12, 3]

 In general populations of Balkan Chamois are fragmented throughout the distribution range and in many cases isolated from each other.
-[3] On the other hand due to numerous re-introductions and introductions over the last decades, the Balkan Chamois has also entered its distribution into areas it was not present before World War II.
+[3] On the other hand due to numerous introductions and reintroductions over the last decades, the Balkan Chamois has also entered its distribution into areas, where it was not present before World War II.
 [12]

 In Albania Balkan Chamois inhabit most of the mountain regions.
 In the north in occurs in the Alps of Albania (Shkodrë, Tropojë, and Kukës).
 In the eastern regions they are known to occur in the Dibra Highlands, the Librazhd region, Pukë, Mirditë and Mat [12]; furthermore in the district Gjirokastra, which borders Greece.
 [3] In the central region they inhabit Barat and Skrapar; and in the south and southeast, Kolonjë and Përmett.
 [12]